 Take students on a walk through your neighbourhood to find nice round rocks.

 Have students wash the rocks and then paint them with a coat of white paint.
 Let these dry at least overnight.
-We had our students write their names with pencil (so that it won’t run if it gets wet) on a piece of paper towel.
+We had our students write their names with a pencil (so that it won’t run if it gets wet) on a piece of paper towel.
 Students can place their rocks on the paper towel for drying without mixing up which rock belongs to each student.

 Turn the rocks into a favourite animal or paint some loving words on it.
 Ladybugs, flowers and hearts were very popular on our rocks.